GUANGMINGJIA/AML_PROJECT_ADVANCED/README.md

 ## **Results Analysis**
 ####**Thresholding strategy:**
-To reduce false decisions in clinical usage, we combined a *soft* cost-sensitive scoring objective with a *hard* safety constraint during threshold selection.
+To reduce false decisions in clinical usage, I combined a *soft* cost-sensitive scoring objective with a *hard* safety constraint during threshold selection.
 The soft term encourages conservative thresholds that favor a higher TNR, while the hard constraint enforces **TNR ≥ 0.93** with a **minimum threshold ≥ 0.90**.
 This two-level design slightly trades TPR for markedly more reliable behavior.

 **Why it matters for this dataset:**
 Given the strong class imbalance in *ChestXRay2017*, such combined constraints are necessary to **mitigate bias and stabilize performance**.